ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - CPU count: 4 out of 8 (threads, probably)
  - 20 GB RAM

-note about the hash:
-run with DEBUG compiler directive to write from stream directly to file, otherwise the hash will not match.

-## Baseline
 the initial implementation (the Delphi baseline found in /baseline) aimed to get a correct output, regardless of performance:
 "Make it work, then make it work better".
 It turns out even the baseline caused some trouble, namely the `Ceil` implementation was yielding different results between FPC and Delphi (and different results between Delphi Win32/Win64).